 Laura Fish, LL.B./B.C.L., is the Chief Strategy and Planning Officer at Federation CJA in Montreal, Quebec, Canada.
 Laura can be reached at Laura.Fish@FederationCJA.org

-Nanette Fridman, MPP, JD, is founder and principal of Fridman Strategies (www.fridmanstrategies.com), a consulting firm specializing in strategic planning, financial resource development and governance for nonprofits.
+Nanette Fridman, MPP, JD, is President of Fridman Strategies, Inc. (www.fridmanstrategies.com), a consulting firm specializing in strategic planning, financial resource development and governance for nonprofits.
 Nanette can be reached at firstname.lastname@example.org.